Business Strategies

 - After a game is released, you have to follow-up with game updates and community engagement post-launch.

-- Consistently engage the community with posts, comments, forums, chat rooms.
+- Engage the community with posts, comments, forums, chat rooms.

 - Collect feedback and take it into consideration when developing future updates.